sugunav1407/pyg-graphwavenet/README.md

 The main model is implemented in the file graphwavenet.py

 # Instructions
-Run main.py.
+1. Run generate_data.py

-Note: Before running this file, run the following command to generate the dataset python generate_data.py
+2. Run main.py.